 - Drug interaction: A nursing mother on blood thinners must consult a doctor before consuming garlic since it has anti-platelet effects.
 In some cases, this may lead to bleeding and other related complications (13).

 - Gastrointestinal issues: Some studies revealed that eating garlic in excess may lead to issues such as acidity, indigestion, nausea, vomiting, body odor, diarrhea, and gas formation.
 A very high intake of garlic might lead to liver damage, as well (14).

-The moderate use of garlic in your breastfeeding diet may mitigate the adverse effects.
+The moderate use of garlic in your breastfeeding diet may mitigate the above-mentioned garlic’s side effects.